sebanc/brunch/troubleshooting-and-faqs.md

   * Video guides are very frequently out of date or use potentially dangerous scripts.
 For the most up to date information and guides, be sure to read over this github page thouroughly *before* asking for help.

   ### My computer will not boot a Brunch USB, and I've followed all of the instructions correctly!
   * Some devices (notably Surface Go) will not boot a valid USB flash drive / SD card with secure boot on even if the shim binary is signed.
 For those devices, you will need to disable secure boot in your bios settings and use the legacy EFI bootloader by adding the `-l` parameter when running the chromeos-install.sh script.
-Other devices require using the MBR script (linked in the install instructions) Check your device to see if one of these may be needed.

   ###  The first boot and the ones after a framework change or an update are incredibly long!
   * Unfortunately, the Brunch framework has to rebuild itself by copying the original rootfs, modules and firmware files after each significant change.
 The time this process takes depends mostly on your USB flash drive / SD card write speed.
 You may try with one that has better write speed or use the dual boot method to install it on your HDD.